rufusy/Microservices-SpringBoot3-SpringCloud/README.md

   - Note that HTTPS is applied only to the edge server; plain HTTP is used internally.

 - **Basic Authentication**:
-  - The discovery server (Netflix Eureka) requires basic authentication with the credentials: `user/pwd`.
+  - The discovery server (Netflix Eureka) and config server require basic authentication with the credentials: `user/pwd`.

 - **OAuth 2.0 and OIDC**:
   - Users and client applications accessing the APIs are authenticated and authorized using OAuth 2.0 and OIDC.